First Sino-Japanese War: 1882 crisis

-In 1882, the Korean Peninsula experienced a severe drought which led to food shortages, causing much hardship and discord among the population.
-Korea was on the verge of bankruptcy, even falling months behind on military pay, causing deep resentment among the soldiers.
+Early in 1882, the Korean Peninsula experienced a severe drought which led to food shortages, causing much hardship and discord among the population.
+Korea was on the verge of bankruptcy, falling months behind on military pay, causing deep resentment among the soldiers.
 There was also resentment towards the Pyŏlgigun on the part of the soldiers of the regular Korean army, as the formation was better equipped and treated.
-Additionally, more than 1000 soldiers had been discharged in the process of overhauling the army; most of them were either old or disabled, and the rest had not been given their pay in rice for thirteen months.
+Additionally, more than 1000 soldiers had been discharged in the process of overhauling the army; most were either old or disabled, and the rest had not been given their pay in rice for thirteen months.

-In June of that year, King Gojong, being informed of the situation, ordered that a month's allowance of rice be given to the soldiers.
+In June 1882, King Gojong, being informed of the situation, ordered that a month's allowance of rice be given to the soldiers.
 He directed Min Gyeom-ho, the overseer of government finances and Queen Min's nephew, to handle the matter.
 Min in turn handed the matter over to his steward who sold the good rice he had been given and used the money to buy millet which he mixed with sand and bran.
 As a result, the rice became rotten and inedible.
 The distribution of the alleged rice infuriated the soldiers.
 On 23 July, a military mutiny and riot broke out in Seoul.
 Enraged soldiers headed for the residence of Min Gyeom-ho, who they had suspected of having swindled them out of their rice.
 Min, on hearing word of the revolt, ordered the police to arrest some of the ringleaders and announced that they would be executed the next morning.
 He had assumed that this would serve as a warning to the other agitators.
 However, after learning what had transpired, the rioters broke into Min's house to take vengeance; as he was not at his residence the rioters vented their frustrations by destroying his furniture and other possessions.